mailpile/Mailpile/README.md

    6. Rewrite search engine (using same data formats and same XML-RPC API) in C. If anyone cares - Python might be good enough.

-We are roughly at milestone 2, with work progressing on 3.
+We have passed milestone 2, with work progressing on 3 and 4.

 ## Credits and License ##